StephenWeiXu/react-scrollspy-nav/README.md

 # react-scrollspy-nav

 `react-scrollspy-nav` is a React component that provides smooth scrolling navigation to the page.
-It also acconuts for the factor that a React app may use different React router and therefore has different url patterns (for example the hash pathname in `HashRouter`).
+It also accounts for the factor that a React app may use different React router and therefore has different url patterns (for example the hash pathname in `HashRouter`).

 See the [Demo](https://StephenWeiXu.github.io/react-scrollspy-nav-example).